 Infant CPR: How to treat a choking infant with CPR

 No one wants to be in the situation of having to save an infant’s life, but it could happen.
-Infants choke, usually caused by breathing in a small object they accidentally placed in their mouth, such as a coin, small toys, and buttons.
-Anyone with a baby or who works with them should know the risk of complete airway obstruction and be prepared for any health emergency, even if you never have to use it.
+Infants choke, usually because they breathe in a small object that blocks the airway and prevents normal breathing.
+Anyone with a baby should know the risk of complete airway obstruction and be prepared for any health emergency by learning infant CPR and choking first aid techniques.
 Thus, learning how to perform infant CPR is necessary.

 What can a baby choke on?

 Infants choke on things like curdled milk or vomit.
 As they grow into a toddler, they explore by putting things into their mouth, which can quickly get stuck in their throat.
 This may stop them from normal breathing, resulting to complete airway obstruction.
 Sometimes, these objects can get into the trachea and may cause severe airway obstruction.
-If a foreign body blocks the airflow and the brain is deprived of oxygen, choking becomes a life-threatening emergency.
+If a foreign body blocks airflow and the brain is deprived of oxygen, choking becomes a life-threatening emergency that requires immediate intervention with back blows, chest thrusts, or CPR.

 Signs of Infant Choking